Campbell University: Academics

 U.S. News & World Report for 2022 ranked Campbell tied for #277 in National Universities, tied for #58 in Best Undergraduate Teaching, and tied for #153 in Top Performers on Social Mobility, while finding Campbell's 2020 admissions were "selective" with an acceptance rate of 81%, with half the applicants admitted having an SAT score between 1010 and 1210 or an ACT score between 19 and 25.

 Campbell offers over 100 tracks and concentrations; master's programs in business, education, pharmaceutical science, clinical research and divinity; and professional programs in law, pharmacy, physician assistant, physical therapy, nursing, and osteopathic medicine.
 In addition to Campbell's College of Arts & Sciences are the following:

 Campbell University School of Pharmacy was established in 1986 and was later renamed the College of Pharmacy & Health Sciences.

 The Catherine W. Wood School of Nursing provides professional nursing degrees.

 The Campbell's Norman Adrian Wiggins School of Law is the university's law school.

-Campbell has the School of Engineering.
+Campbell's School of Engineering was launched in Fall 2015 and offers an ABET-accredited BS in engineering with concentrations in mechanical engineering, chemical/pharmaceutical engineering, electrical engineering, and electromechanical engineering.

 The Campbell University Divinity school offers both undergraduate and graduate level degrees.
 The Divinity School officially opened on August 19, 1996.

 The Campbell University School of Education, founded in 1985, offers undergraduate and graduate programs of study in Education, Psychology, Social Work, Mental Health Counseling, and School Counseling.

 The Lundy-Fetterman School of Business offers a joint MBA with Pharm.D., J.D., and M.Div. students.

 The university's newest school, the Campbell University School of Osteopathic Medicine, had its first class in August 2013.

-Campbell University also has an Adult and Online Education program with an online campus and campuses at Fort Bragg, North Carolina, Camp Lejeune, North Carolina, and Research Triangle Park in Raleigh, North Carolina.
+Campbell University also has an adult and online education program with an online campus and campuses at Fort Bragg, North Carolina, Camp Lejeune, North Carolina, and Research Triangle Park in Raleigh, North Carolina.
 Campbell University's Online Education program was established as a pilot program in 1999.
 The program originated at the Camp Lejeune Campus and became a separate program in 2004, relocating to the Main Campus.

 Student activities

 Athletics

 Campbell University fields 20 NCAA Division I sports.
-As of the 2011–2012 academic year, the Camels rejoined the Big South Conference after a 17-year hiatus during which they served as a member of the Atlantic Sun Conference.
-The Lady Camels' swim team is a member of the Coastal Collegiate Swimming Association (CCSA).
+As of the 2023–2024 academic year, the Camels are a member of the Coastal Athletic Association; they previously competed in the Big South Conference from 2011–2012 to 2022–2023.
 The men's wrestling team is an associate member of the Southern Conference.
-In July of 2023, the camels will move to the Colonial Athletic Association.